thebeginning-life/thebeginning-life.github.io/content/Mark/principles.md

 When a global mechanical search-and-replace update works, use it to retain continuity with the underlying Greek when possible.
 For example: *Behold* → *Look!* Or: *multitude* → *large crowd; great multitude → very large crowd.*

-Many modern bibles include section headers describing the events or ideas immediately following.
-And most do a pretty good job of remaining descriptive rather than interpreting the text.
-Since the intent of this work is to not just update the English rendering of Mark’s gospel but to help unchurched and new believers to understand how to be a disciple of Jesus, I have chosen to change this convention as follows:

--   Instead of including headers inline with the text, I have chosen to add vertical white space separating sections.
--   At the beginning of some sections I have included a footnote (marked using ^**th**^ as described in the footnote key) to a short phrase explaining a theme Mark is developing in the following story/thought in its context.
-These are intended to be similar to section headers in contemporary bibles, but as they offer commentary on the text are not included inline.